 However, other skin growths like freckles, skin tags and lentigines are more common in adulthood.

-Therefore, if you develop a new mole after age of 30, then you should get close medical examination and possible biopsy for it.
+Therefore, if you develop a new mole after age of 30, then you should get a close medical examination and a possible biopsy for it.

 Causes of Mole and its Symptoms